TooFam0us/kemppihackathon2023/README.md

  - Socket.io

 ## Install
+make sure to have the "mongod" daemon running on your system.
+refer to mongodb download information. https://www.mongodb.com/try/download/community
 Download the repository and run
 ```
 npm init
 ```
-to install ann Dependancies of the project.
+to install and Dependancies of the project.
-make sure to have the "mongod" daemon running on your system refer to mongodb setup for further

 Then run
 ```
 npm run start
 ```
 to start the server.
 if the console outputs "listening" setup is complete.
-And it can be found on port 3000
+And it can be found on port 3000 by default

+### To upload files:
+ 1 Choose a file from the filesystem
+ 2 Choose the category of the file
+ 3 Press submit file

+### To download files
+Press the download button